Rutowski Park

-Rutowski Park is a municipal park and preserve in Bayonne, New Jersey.
-It is located at the northeastern end of the city near the mouth of the Hackensack River at Newark Bay south of New Jersey Route 440.
+Rutkowski Park is a municipal park and preserve in Bayonne, New Jersey.
+It is located at the northwestern end of the city near the mouth of the Hackensack River at Newark Bay south of New Jersey Route 440.
 It is a component of the Hackensack RiverWalk and is connected by footpath to Stephen R. Gregg Park—Hudson County Park.
 The park encompasses 40 acre. and includes a boardwalk through the wetlands preservation area and remnants of the Electric Launch Company.
-Opened in 2006, it is named for former Mayor of Bayonne (1990–1994), Richard Rutowski.
+Opened in 2006, it is named for former Mayor of Bayonne (1990–1994), Richard Rutkowski.